What we do

 The Human Rights Law Centre protects and promotes human rights in Australia and in Australian activities overseas.
 We do this using an integrated strategic combination of legal action, advocacy, research and capacity building.

 The HRLC is an independent, not-for-profit, non-government organisation and is a registered charity so all donations are tax deductible.

 We work in coalition with key partners, including community organisations, law firms and barristers, academics and experts, and international and domestic human rights organisations.

 Over the last ten years, we’ve established constitutional protection of the right to vote, improved access to healthcare for prisoners, provided human rights training to over 15,000 people and held Australia to account for its human rights obligations on the international stage.

 To follow our progress and to stay informed of local and international human rights developments, subscribe to receive our monthly e-bulletin, Rights Agenda.

-- strengthening legal recognition and protection of human rights
+strengthening the legal and institutional protection of human rights

-- promoting the human rights of asylum seekers and refugees
+promoting the human rights of people seeking asylum and refugees

 partnering with Aboriginal and Torres Strait Islander peoples to promote their rights

 promoting the human rights of lesbian, gay, bisexual, transgender and intersex Australians